a-karma/Bogor_Workshop/DAY_4/Session2.md

 > get /home/<username>/day_4_inbreeding/babirusa_workshop_set_PLINK_A.hom* .
 > get /home/<username>/day_4_inbreeding/babirusa_workshop_metadata.txt
 ```
+Do not download the `.vcf` file as it will be veru heavy.

 > Tips: You can check whether you are on the correct directory by looking at the content.
 If it contains a file with the directory name with .Rproj suffix, you are on the right place.

-Afterwards, we go back to our R Studio and open our "01_plot_PLINK.R".
+Afterwards, we go back to our R Studio and open our "`01_plot_PLINK.R`".

 To plot the results, we need to first read the PLINK results and the accompanying metadata.
 ```{r readHom}